gode-ting/LoanBroaker/docs/GetCreditScore.md

          this.connection.close();
      }
 ```
-*Although it is necessary as it happens implicitly any way.*
+*Although it is not necessary as it happens implicitly any way.*